AlphonsusNguyen/cybersecurity-certificate-notes/5 Assets, Threats, and Vulnerabilities/2 Protect organizational assets.md

 ## Principal of the least privilege
 A security concept in which a user is only granted the minimum level of access and authorization required to complete a task or function.
+Separation /Segregation of duties works in similar principal.

 Usage audit, privilege audit, account change audit are needed.

 ## Data related roles